Micromax Informatics: Canvas Amaze 2

 On 8 June 2015, Micromax announced the launch of Micromax Amaze 2.
 The device has a 5-inch IPS display with resolution of 1280 × 720 pixels.
 The smartphone is powered by a 1.4 GHz quad-core Snapdragon processor with 2 GB of RAM and 16 GB of internal storage.

 Canvas Unite 4 and Canvas Unite 4 Pro

 A year later, Micromax announced the launch of Micromax Canvas Unite 4 and Canvas Unite 4 Pro.
 Both these smartphones run on Indus OS 2.0.
 The Canvas Unite 4 is powered by a 1.0 GHz quad-core processor with 1 GB RAM.
 The Micromax Canvas Unite 4 Pro had more powerful specifications, featuring a 1.3 GHz quad-core processor with 2 GB RAM.

 Canvas Mega 2

 In 2016, Micromax Canvas Mega 2 was launched and shipped.

 Bharat series

 Micromax has rolled out basic smartphones with 4G capabilities under the Bharat series.
-So far, the company has already launched Bharat 2 - which is considered one of India's cheapest 4G mobile phones.
+So far, the company has already launched Bharat 2.